-The Baptistery in Pisa has 70 steps up to the top where you can look at the alter from above.
+The Baptistery in Pisa has 70 steps up to the top where you can look at the altar from above.
 It is a plain building with no paintings; almost cold inside.
-The only real color is from the stain glass windows.
+The only real color is from the stained glass windows.
 The white marble with black striping is just beautiful.
 Plain and beautiful!

 What makes a church different from a cathedral?
-Usually behind the alter you will see an imposing seat; this is where the bishop sits during important celebrations.
-In every town the most important church is called the cathedral because it houses the bishop’s seat.
-The “cathedra” which is the Latin word for the master’s seat.
+Usually, behind the alter you will see an imposing seat; this is where the bishop sits during important celebrations.
+In every town, the most important church is called the cathedral because it houses the bishop’s seat.
+The “cathedra” is the Latin word for the master’s seat.